 * When Queen Boudicca's husband died, Rome decided to abandon all pretense of playing nice and annexed her kingdom.
 When she objected, they had her flogged and raped her daughters in front of her.
 Boudicca then rallied a massive army of rebel Celts and led a bloody crusade against the Romans occupying Britain.
 Before she was stopped, she sacked three of Britain's largest Roman cities, killing at least 70,000 civilians in the process.
 It required three entire Roman legions to finally bring her down.

 ** That is, the first legion that tried it found itself outnumbered fifty to one at least, so no surprise at the result there (all the infantry were wiped out, some of the cavalry and the senior officers escaped).
 Boudicca's last stand, the Battle of Watling Street, saw her faced by two legions, mustering about 5% of her own numbers.
 It was a complete CurbStompBattle, but not the way Boudicca was hoping.

 * Do you remember the Khwarezmian Empire?
-No?
-There's a good reason for that.
+No? [[AppealToObscurity That's the point--there's a good reason for that]].
 Mainly because Genghis Khan ''[[KillEmAll literally wiped the entire civilization out of existence.]]''
 The reason?
 Because one of the local governors harassed and even killed some of Genghis Khan's emissaries.
 When he was captured, that particular governor allegedly had [[KarmicDeath molten silver poured into his eyes and mouth]].

 ** This is one reason why you shouldn't [[ShootTheMessenger shoot the messenger.
 Especially Genghis Khan's messenger.]]
 It should be mentioned that it was a messenger of peace, and that Genghis Khan sent them messengers twice, basically giving them a second chance after killing his first messengers.
 After the second time, well, he destroyed them all.